e-marshall/tutorials/book/background/tutorial_data.md

 # Data used in tutorials

-We use a few different types of data throughout these tutorials.
-While each tutorial is focused on a different raster time series (ITS_LIVE ice velocity data and Sentinel-1 imagery), we'll also use vector data to represent points of interest that we'll take a look at in the different examples.
+We use a many different datasts throughout these tutorials.
+While each tutorial is focused on a different raster time series (ITS_LIVE ice velocity data and Sentinel-1 imagery), we also use vector data to represent points of interest.

 Most of the examples in this book use data accessed programmatically from cloud-object storage.
 We make subset of the data available in this books Github repository to remove the need for computationally-intensive operations in the tutorials.
 In one example, working with Sentinel-1 data processed by Alaska Satelllite Facility, we start with data downloaded locally.
 Users who would like to complete this processing step on their own may do so (and access the data [here]()), but a smaller subset of this data is stored in the repository.